Businesses are implementing digital transformation initiatives to gain faster time to market, stay competitive and optimize the customer experience.

 What are the benefits of a digital transformation?

-"People are more and more reliant on digital technology. … They want to do business with you on their cell phones or iPads, and unless you transform your business and accept that new reality, you will get left behind," Frugé said.
+"People are more and more reliant on digital technology. … They want to do business with you on their cell phones and iPads.
+And unless you transform your business and accept that new reality, you will get left behind," Frugé said.

-Notable examples of companies that have achieved digital transformation success
+Notable examples of companies that achieved digital transformation success

-Unlocking success in digital transformation requires a clear vision and understanding across the organization, experts agreed.
+Achieving success in digital transformation requires a clear vision and understanding across the organization, experts agreed.
 Utilizing digital technologies is just one piece of the puzzle.
-Having the right leaders in place, investing in talent and skills development, instigating cultural and behavioral changes, ensuring frequent and clear communication, and digitizing tools and processes all play key roles in driving transformational success.
+Having the right leaders in place, investing in talent and skills development, instigating cultural and behavioral changes, ensuring frequent and clear communication, and digitizing tools and processes are important when driving transformational success.

-Here's a look at four notable examples of digital transformation success stories and what companies can learn from them.
+Here's a look at seven notable examples of digital transformation success stories and what companies can learn from them.

 1. Domino's Pizza

-After the company's stock price plummeted in 2008, Domino's implemented a multipronged initiative aimed at revamping its menu and at using technology to increase agility.
-As part of its effort to deliver better products and services to customers, the company launched Domino's Tracker, a next-gen delivery technology at the time that allowed customers to follow the progress of their order online.
+After the company's stock price plummeted in 2008, Domino's implemented an initiative aimed at revamping its menu and at using digital technology to increase agility.
+As part of its effort to deliver better products and services to customers, the company launched Domino's Tracker, a next-generation delivery technology that let customers follow the progress of their order online.
 Today, Domino's AnyWare technology lets customers order in more ways on more devices.

-The company has touted it use of artificial intelligence and machine learning technology to improve product quality and boost store and online operations.
-The use of autonomous vehicles and drones for pizza delivery, in addition to its AnyWare technology, has put Domino's in the vanguard of companies that have mastered what research firm Gartner called "multiexperience" customer service.
+The company has touted its use of artificial intelligence and machine learning technology to improve product quality as well as boost store and online operations.
+The company's multi-year experimentation with autonomous vehicles and drones for pizza delivery has kept Domino's in the vanguard of companies that push the boundaries of digital delivery.

-"Domino's is an example of getting the infrastructure right," Eggplant's Edwards said.
-"They have put some fantastic infrastructure in place to make sure that, whatever channel you want to go through, you can order food from them.
-That's all a seamless experience across different devices."
+"Domino's is an example of getting the infrastructure right," Edwards said.
+"They have put some fantastic infrastructure in place to make sure that whatever channel you want to go through, you can order food from them.
+That makes for a seamless experience across different devices."

 2. Capital One

-In 2012, Virginia-based credit card giant Capital One, embarked on a transformation journey to build "a technology company that does banking instead of a bank that just uses technology," as CEO Richard Fairbank said.
+In 2012, Virginia-based credit card banking company Capital One embarked on a transformation journey to build "a technology company that does banking instead of a bank that just uses technology," CEO Richard Fairbank said.
 The stated goal was to deliver personalized banking service in real time.

 Building on a modern technology stack, the company used big data and machine learning to better understand customers.
 It brought in the talent required to build personalized apps, adopted cloud computing and implemented agile software development and DevOps practices, including the use of open source software.

-In November 2020, it announced the closure of all eight of its on-premises data centers -- becoming the first U.S. bank to do so -- moving all applications and systems to Amazon Web Services.
+In November 2020, it announced the closure of all on-premises data centers -- becoming the first U.S. bank to do so -- and moved all applications and systems to Amazon Web Services.
 This cloud-first policy helped Capital One and its digital transformation team move away from infrastructure management and focus on accelerating customer-centric innovation by using machine learning to turn data into insights.

 "Capital One is someone who just went all in on digital," Edwards said.
-"They were nowhere near Wells Fargo or Bank of America a year or two ago, but their digital transformation means they're getting all the new young subscribers to banking.
+"They were nowhere near Wells Fargo or Bank of America [in 2012], but their digital transformation means they're getting all the new young subscribers to banking.
 They even brought in new executives to really transform into a digital company."

-Retail giant Walmart has been on a journey to transform itself into a technology and innovation company, with the goal of making shopping faster and easier for its customers and offering new digital experiences.
+Walmart has been on a journey to transform itself into a technology and innovation company, with the goals of making shopping faster and easier for its customers as well as offering new digital experiences.

-Walmart has geared its focus from "replatforming its e-commerce business to replatforming across the board," and put the digital transformation budget in place to do it, spending $11.7 billion on technology in 2018, according to remarks made by then-Walmart CTO Jeremy King at the 2019 National Retail Federation Big Show.
+Walmart changed its focus from "re-platforming its e-commerce business" to "re-platforming across the board" and put the digital transformation budget in place to do it, spending $16.1 billion on technology in 2022, according to independent industry research.

 It also forged several strategic partnerships to accelerate its transformation initiatives.
-It partnered with Microsoft to capitalize on the cloud giant's compute capacity to scale its artificial intelligence, machine learning and data analytics initiatives, and with Google for voice-enabled shopping.
+It partnered with Microsoft to capitalize on the cloud giant's compute capacity to scale its artificial intelligence, machine learning and data analytics initiatives as well as with Google for voice-enabled shopping.

-The company has been consistently investing in digitalizing every aspect of its business -- from supply chain to sales, customer service, marketing and store operations -- to boost its operational and cost efficiency.
-Walmart's supply chain digitalization is integral to its omnichannel strategy success, which enables the company to serve customers through online, mobile and in-store interactions.
+The company consistently invested in digitalizing every aspect of its business -- from supply chain to sales, customer service, marketing and store operations -- to boost its operational and cost efficiency.
+Walmart's supply chain digitalization is integral to its omnichannel strategy success, which helps the company serve customers through online, mobile and in-store interactions.

-What businesses can learn from Walmart's "astounding" digital transformation is that they need to get the basics right, Edwards said.
+What businesses can learn from Walmart's "astounding digital transformation," Edwards said, is that they need to get the basics right.

 "There's no magic in digital transformation," he said.
 "All Walmart did was do what people like about Amazon -- a really nice experience; customized, great shipping; good prices -- and they just did that and didn't try to get over-fancy."